 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
+This is a measure of the percent of long-term stay residents who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.

 Ability to Keep Residents Mobile

-This datapoint measures the percent of long-term residents who were able to retain mobility.
+This datapoint measures the percent of long-term stay patients that remained mobile levels.

 Short-term Care: Rehospitalizations

-In Cedars Health Center, 23.12 Percentage of Residents Rehospitalized
+In Cedars Health Center, 18.13% of Residents Rehospitalized

 Short-term Care: ER Visits